muscar/muscar.github.com/_posts/2013-08-07-on-abstraction.md

 This is why pattern matching breaks abstraction: when we pattern match on a value, we're taking it apart bit by bit so we need to know what it's "shape" is, i.e. we're working with _concrete types_.
 This is the exact opposite of an abstract type, a type whose representation does not matter.

-## Footnotes

-1. This is actually a well known problem in the world of compilers and interpreters implemented in functional languages.
-For an in-depth discussion head [here](http://lambda-the-ultimate.org/node/4170).
+This is actually a well known problem in the world of compilers and interpreters implemented in functional languages, known as the _AST Typing Problem_.
+For an in-depth discussion [head to LtU](http://lambda-the-ultimate.org/node/4170).
+More generally, the tension between PM and data abstraction has been noted [as far back as '87](http://www.cs.tufts.edu/~nr/cs257/archive/views/wadler.pdf).
+The proposed solution, called _views_, hasn't gained much traction in the FP community.
+F# has adopted _active patterns_, which are another approach for mixing PM and abstract data types, but PM is still predominant in F# programs.